zhejosephliu/blossomTree/README.md

 # blossomTree
-Package: blossomTree

-Type: Package

-Title: Blossom Tree Graphical Models

-Version: 0.1.0

-Author: Zhe Liu

-Maintainer: Zhe Liu
+This is blossomTree R package for blossom tree graph structure estimation and density estimation.

+For more information please contact zhe.liu.uchicago@gmail.com

+#### Description

-Description: Provides an estimation method for blossom tree graphical models.
+Provides an estimation method for blossom tree graphical models.
 Blossom tree graphical models combine the ideas behind trees and Gaussian graphical models to form a new nonparametric family of graphical models.
 The approach is to attach nonparanormal blossoms, with arbitrary graphs, to a collection of nonparametric trees.
 The tree edges are chosen to connect variables that most violate joint Gaussianity.
 The non-tree edges are partitioned into disjoint groups, and assigned to tree nodes using a nonparametric partial correlation statistic.
 A nonparanormal blossom is then grown for each group using established methods based on the graphical lasso.
 The result is a factorization with respect to the union of the tree branches and blossoms, defining a high-dimensional joint density that can be efficiently estimated and evaluated on test points.

-License: GPL-3

-LazyData: TRUE

-Depends: R (>= 3.0.0)

-Imports: bisoreg, glasso, huge, igraph, MASS, mvtnorm

-RoxygenNote: 5.0.1
+#### Installation

+To install the [devtools](https://cran.r-project.org/package=devtools) package:

+    install.packages("devtools")
+    library(devtools)
+    install_github("zhejosephliu/blossomTree")

+#### Usage

+Please see the main function blossomTree.

+#### Reference

+Zhe Liu and John Lafferty.
+Blossom tree graphical models.
+NIPS, 2014.